kimdukgyoo/kimdukgyoo.github.io/cv.md

 1. The Cycle-Stationary Subgame Perfect Equilibrium in Legislative Bargaining without Replacement
 2. "One Bite at the Apple": Legislative Bargaining without Replacement
 3. Population Uncertainty in Voluntary Contributions of Public Goods, Revision submitted
-4. The Second-Tier Trap: Theory and Experimental Evidence, Accepted at the International Journal of Economic Theory

 ### Work in Progress
 1. Multilateral Bargaining with Proposer Selection Contests (with Sang-Hyun Kim)